 You may be suitable to become a platelet donor if you:

-Find out if you can give blood by taking an eligibility quiz.
+To find out if you can give blood you can take an eligibility quiz.
 There are 10 questions and it takes about a minute to complete.

-If you have any queries about donating blood, E-mail email@example.com or call IBTS Information Line at 1850 731 137.
+If you have any queries about donating blood, you can contact the Irish Blood Transfusion Service Information Line on 1850 731 137.

 You can get more information on www.giveblood.ie.